babelouest/glewlwyd/docs/OIDC.md

 The library [rhonabwy](https://github.com/babelouest/rhonabwy), when fully installed comes with the command-line program [rnbyc](https://babelouest.github.io/rhonabwy/md_tools_rnbyc_README.html).
 This tool can be used to generate a random private key in JWKS format and/or parse a key in JWKS or PEM format.

-If you have installed Glewlwyd using the precompiled full package, rnbyc should be installed in your system.

 Check out [rnbyc documentation](https://babelouest.github.io/rhonabwy/md_tools_rnbyc_README.html) for more information about this tool.

 #### Example 1: Generate a JWKS with a single ECDSA 256 private key